cpmpercussion/homepage/_posts/2020-08-09-student-project-repository.md

 layout: post
 title:  How to present a student software project
 date:   2020-08-09 23:33:59 +1000
+type: lab
+summary: Turning your code into a presentable artifact.
 ---

 So you're a student working on an individual project this semester (how exciting!) and your supervisor has asked you to submit the _software_ as well as a _report_.
 So how are you going to present this great work?
 An email?
 A zipfile?
 A USB key?